William Lockhart (Indian Army officer): Military career

 Lockhart was born at the Manse in Inchinnan, Renfrewshire, Scotland, where his father Dr Laurence Lockhart, DD (1795–1876) was the minister.
 Lockhart's uncle was John Gibson Lockhart, eminent writer, poet and biographer of Sir Walter Scott.
-His mother Louisa Blair (d.
-1847) was a daughter of David Blair, a manufacturer in Glasgow.
+His mother Louisa Blair (died 1847) was a daughter of David Blair, a manufacturer in Glasgow.
 There were two older brothers who both also saw military service, Major-General David Blair Lockhart of Milton Lockhart (1829–1906) and Lieutenant-Colonel Laurence William Maxwell Lockhart (1831–1882).

 He entered the Indian Army in 1858, in the 44th Bengal Native Infantry.
 He served in the last months of the Indian Mutiny, the Bhutan Campaign (1864–66), under Napier in the Abyssinian Expedition (1867–68; mentioned in dispatches) and after promotion to captain in 1868 took part in the Hazara Black Mountain Expedition (1868–69; mentioned in dispatches).

 From 1869 to 1879 he acted as Deputy Assistant and Assistant Quartermaster General in Bengal.
 In 1877 he was promoted to major and was military attaché with the Dutch Army in Acheen (modern Aceh).
 Here he saw active service, almost died from fever, and received the Dutch Expedition Cross.
 He was Road Commandant of the Khyber Pass and served in the Second Anglo-Afghan War of 1878–80, for which he was mentioned in dispatches and made a Companion of the Order of the Bath (CB).
 From 1880 to 1885 he was Deputy Quartermaster-General in the Intelligence Branch at headquarters, during which he was promoted to colonel in 1883.
 Between 1885 and 1886 he headed the Lockhart Mission surveying the Hindu Kush.
 He commanded a brigade in the Third Burmese War (1886–87), and was made Knight Commander of the Order of the Bath (KCB) and a Companion of the Order of the Star of India (CSI) and received the thanks of the government.